pattelu/pattelu/README.md

 ## 👋 Hello there

 I'm Patryk.
 QA with experience in two areas: Web Apps and Video Games.
 I was able to gain some skills during my QA adventure:
-- Got familiar with Jira and Azure DevOps.
+- Got familiar with Jira and Azure DevOps:
 	- Reporting bugs, but also creating Test Tasks (Azure DevOps).
 	- Creating Test Cases in both environments.
 (Xray, Azure Test Plans).
 - Got familiar with different type of tests: